JosephWu0615/GuildWheel/README.md

-# 🏭 GuildWheel — Real-Time Factory Monitoring Demo
+# 🏭 GuideWheel — Real-Time Factory Monitoring Demo

-This project simulates a mini Guidewheel-style system for monitoring machine performance in real time using a power "heartbeat" stream.
+This project simulates a mini GuideWheel-style system for monitoring machine performance in real time using a power "heartbeat" stream.
 It features:

 - 🔧 Machine management with CRUD APIs
 - 📈 Real-time metrics visualization (heartbeat-style line charts)